SSoelvsten/adiar/README.md

   Timothy Kam, Tiziano Villa, Robert K. Brayton, and L. Sangiovanni-vincentelli Alberto. “_Multi-valued decision diagrams: Theory and applications_”.
 In:
   _Multiple- Valued Logic 4.1_ 1998

+- [Meinel94]
+  J. Gergov and C. Meinel. “_Efficient analysis and manipulation of OBDDs can be extended to FBDDs_”.
+1994

 - [[Mølhave12](https://dl.acm.org/doi/pdf/10.1145/2367574.2367579)]
   Thomas Mølhave. “_Using TPIE for Processing Massive Data Sets in C++_”.
 2012